Scroll to the bottom of this page for a quick quote!

 Lead 1 and Lead 2

 One of the highlights of this amplifier is its two lead channels.
 The channels have identical gain structure, however they are voiced differently.
-Lead 1 has a bit more low-mid focus, whereas Lead 2 is a bit more high-mid.
+Lead 1 has a bit more high-mid focus, whereas Lead 2 is a bit more low-mid.
 One can easily dial in a nice medium to high-gain rhythm tone on one channel and still have somewhere to go for solo cut in a band situation.
 Each of the Lead channels has independent gain (Mode) and response (Fat) mode switches, allowing four different tone shaping tools recallable via the front panel, foot switch, and MIDI CC or PC commands.
 The EQs of the Lead channels allow one to dial in a large range of tones, from quintessential 80s rock to death metal.

 The Colossus includes a very transparent tube buffered series effects loop, including Send and Return level controls.
 When bypassed the entire tube buffer section is removed from the circuit.
 This ensures the dry tone maintains maximum punch and clarity when the loop is not needed.
 Further, if the customer desires to bypass the loop indefinitely, the V5 tube may be removed.